How Much Does a French Drain Cost in 2025?

 Accessibility

-Generally, interior French drain installation is more expensive because contractors have to remove a section of concrete.
+Interior French drains cost more because crews must cut and replace sections of concrete.
 However, costs can increase inside or outside, depending on accessibility.
-For example, if your land has rocky soil, it may take landscapers longer to dig the trench for an outdoor French drain, and the added labor will increase the cost.
+For example, if your land has rocky or clay-heavy soil, it may take landscapers longer to dig the trench for an outdoor French drain, and labor will likely cost $50 to $100 per hour or more.
+The added difficulty can increase your total costs.

 Depth

-If the contractor needs to dig deeper to install the pipe, you'll also see costs go up because of added labor.
-That's why shallow French or curtain drains are usually less costly than deep French drains.
+If the contractor needs to dig deeper to install the pipe, you'll also see costs increase due to additional labor.
+That's why shallow French or curtain drains are less costly than deep French drains.

 Landscape Repair

 Keep in mind that installing a French drain might disturb your lawn or garden.
-Contractors typically don't include landscape repairs in their quotes.
-If you prefer not to handle the landscaping yourself, consider budgeting for these additional costs:
+Contractors don't include landscape repairs in their quotes.
+If you prefer not to handle the landscaping yourself, consider budgeting for the cost of landscaping repair, which ranges from $100 to $200.

 Interior French Drain Cost

 Installing an interior French drain costs between $5,000 and $18,000.
-The total cost depends on factors like whether it's installed in your basement or crawl space and if you're including a sump pump installation as part of the project.
+The total cost depends on factors such as whether it's installed in your basement or crawl space and whether you're including a sump pump installation as part of the project.

 Interior Perimeter or Basement French Drain Cost